Layers of vanilla and hibiscus chia pudding couple with fresh raspberries to create the cloudy, swirly pattern of these healthy homemade popsicles.

-Recently I came across chia pudding popsicles on Pinterest and made a mental note to create my own version one day.
-So when FAGE approached me to create an easy summer recipe featuring their Total Plain Greek Yogurt, these Raspberry Hibiscus Chia Pudding Popsicles found their way into my freezer.
+Recently I came across gourmet chia pudding popsicles on Pinterest and made a mental note to create my own version one day.

 When it comes to chia pudding, I always add either plant-based or traditional Greek yogurt to the mix to help give it a thicker texture.
-I did the same here with these chia pudding popsicles to make them more luxurious.
+I did the same here with these healthy homemade popsicles to make them more luxurious.

-The first step to making these frozen beauties is to prepare a vanilla flavored chia pudding base and a hibiscus flavored chia pudding base, which is made by soaking dried hibiscus flowers in the coconut milk until it turns pink.
+The first step to making these healthy homemade popsicles is to prepare a vanilla flavored chia pudding base and a hibiscus flavored chia pudding base.
+We make the pudding base by soaking dried hibiscus flowers in the coconut milk until it turns pink.

 Once the chia puddings have had a chance to set, simply fill the popsicle molds in alternating layers to create a swirly, cloudy pattern of pink and white.
 Place some fresh raspberries in the molds as well and then freeze.

 Once the Raspberry Hibiscus Chia Pudding Popsicles have frozen, I like to top these with more fresh raspberries, a sprinkle of bee pollen and a drizzle of honey.

 Totally optional, but I feel like it makes these gourmet popsicles feel like more of a meal.

 - When filling the mold use a funnel or place the mixture in icing bags or zip lock bags and pipe it into the molds.